StackStorm/st2docs/docs/source/datastore.rst

     st2 key load mydata.json

 The load command also allows you to directly load the output of the ``st2 key list -j`` command.
+In case you have more than 50 key-value pairs, use ``st2 key list -n 0 -j`` flag to get all the keys.
 This is useful if you want to migrate datastore items from a different cluster or if you want to version control the datastore items and load them from version controlled files:

 .. code-block:: bash

-    st2 key list -j > mydata.json
+    st2 key list -n 0 -j > mydata.json
     st2 key load mydata.json

 Get individual key-value pair or list all:

 .. code-block:: bash

+    # To list first 50 key-value pairs (default)
     st2 key list
+    # To list all the key-value pairs in the datastore
+    st2 key list -n 0

+    # Get value for key "os_keystone_endpoint"
     st2 key get os_keystone_endpoint
+    # Get value for key "os_keystone_endpoint" in json format
     st2 key get os_keystone_endpoint -j

 Update an existing key-value pair: